Welcome To Our New Website!

 In Music this term Maple will be linking their learning to our History unit on “Homes” and will be undertaking a BBC Ten Pieces unit entitled “No Place Like”.
 Children will listen and analyse pieces of music and then create their own version of ‘No Place Like’ inspired by their home, hometown, school or anywhere that feels like home.

-Below you will find the key vocabulary for RE, Science and History.
+Below you will find the key vocabulary for RE, Science and Geography.
 Please talk to your child about these key words to find out more about what they have been learning!
 Please come back soon to see what we’ve been up to!

 Vocabulary